Kappa Kappa Gamma: Racism

 In 2018, the Kappa Kappa Gamma chapter at the University of New Mexico in Albuquerque was under fire for making racist comments during a Greek Life welcome event.
-The Vice President of Black Brothers Cultivating Knowledge alleged that the sorority girls behind him said "'Black people, get away from me" and "Black people stop wearing grills" while a black woman was speaking.
+The vice president of Black Brothers Cultivating Knowledge alleged that the sorority girls behind him said, "'Black people, get away from me" and "Black people stop wearing grills" while a black woman was speaking.

-In 2020, the Kappa Kappa Gamma chapter at the Indiana University Bloomington in Bloomington, Indiana was suspended partially due to the blatant mistreatment of the only black member in the house.
+In 2020, the Kappa Kappa Gamma chapter at the Indiana University Bloomington in Bloomington, Indiana was suspended partially due to the mistreatment of the only black member in the house.